DOT Digital Identity Service

 As Digital Identity Service is a stand-alone Spring Boot application with an embedded servlet container, there is no need for deployment on a pre-installed web server.

-Digital Identity Service needs a running memcached instance or cluster. memcached must be configured via the externalized configuration first.
+Digital Identity Service needs a running redis or memcached. redis or memcached must be configured via the externalized configuration first.

 Digital Identity Service can be run from the application folder: